 Wednesday, 7–9 p.m.

 To make an appointment during those hours, please send an email with your preferred day and time.
 You will receive a confirmation of your appointment within 12 hours.
 Note: there are no walk-in hours; study partners are available by appointment only.

-The Writing Center: Trained writing tutors are available on a walk-in and appointment basis for all students looking for help during the writing process.
+Trained writing tutors are available by appointment for all students looking for help during the writing process.
 Tutors assist students with brainstorming and pre-writing strategies, feedback on essay drafts, and documentation of sources.
-Students are encouraged to bring their class writing prompts and specific questions to tutoring sessions.
-To make an appointment, come to the Writing Center on the fourth floor of Jenks to sign up, or feel free to drop by during open hours.
+Learn more ➔

 Professional staff members in the ASC meet with students one-on-one to explore study habits and strategies, individual learning styles, time management skills, and other issues related to academics.
 These meetings may occur weekly, monthly, or as often as the counselor and the student see fit.
 Drop by the ASC or call 978.867.4743 to make an appointment.